propfeds/L-systems-renderer/README.md

-# L-systems-renderer
+# L-systems Renderer

-L-systems renderer in Exponential Idle.
+An implementation of L-systems in Exponential Idle.

 ## Installation

-Two editions of LSR are available.
-The Classic edition of LSR is lighter in terms of processing, but does not support parametric or context-sensitive syntax.
+Two editions of the LSR are available.
+The Classic edition is lighter in terms of processing, but does not support parametric or context-sensitive syntax.

 - [Classic](./classic.js)
 - [Parametric](./parametric.js)